christianalfoni/rxjs-app/README.md

 ```

 #### Creating effects
 Side effects are handled very differently in different frameworks.
 In Redux you do it directly in the action creator or use other plugins like [redux-saga](https://github.com/yelouafi/redux-saga) or [redux-loop](https://github.com/raisemarketplace/redux-loop).
 With `rjxs-app` there is really no magic to it.
 You hook on to the actions stream and filter out any actions you want to produce a side effect on.
+These side effects are run after the initial action has passed through the reducers.

 ```js
 import axios from 'axios';